pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## to hate on
 * Many people love to hate on the Chinese, but have never met a Chinese person.
+* Advertising is easy to hate on, but it's what lets companies like Facebook, Google, and Twitter offer their services for free to everyone.
+* It's hard to hate on bikes — they're one of the most efficient ways to travel.
+* She went on to state that "Blair is one character that is fun to hate on.
+* "A lot of people want to hate on me for doing what I did because they couldn't do it".

 ## to be called on
-They need your help over there.
+* They need your help over there.
 They called on you specifically.
+* In that case, voters would be called on again, for a special election.
+* In such a class, every student can expect to be called on to explain something.

-## to make the hard calls
+## to make the hard call
+* It's clear Kat and Co. are willing to make the hard call and cut off underperforming divisions.
+* Indeed, it could be argued to be necessary: NGOs play a vital oversight role, and governments make the hard calls.
+* Groupon "made the hard call to allow the team to focus on what really matters".

 ## trade off
 * After negotiating for awhile, we found a good trade off.